 Asia has developed enormously since 1993.
 Emergency procedures were much trickier back then than they are now.
 Safety still comes first though and over the years there have been occasions when we've had to put emergency plans into practice.
 We maintain a detailed knowledge of medical facilities throughout the region and understand what to do dependent on where you are.
 We also have a longstanding relationship with insurance providers to assist before you travel.

-At the same time, we believe that local knowledge is fundamental to the authenticity of travel: our private tours are about the people you meet and the stories you share, not just the destinations.
+At the same time, we believed that local knowledge is fundamental to the authenticity of travel: our private tour are about the people you meet and the stories you share, not just the destinations.
 Luxury is experiential and we always want to celebrate the cultural opulence that can make Asia so special.